falcosecurity/falco-website/content/en/docs/setup/packages.md

 ![](/docs/getting-started/images/dialog-1.png)

-From here you can choose one of our 3 drivers `Kmod`, `eBPF`, `Modern eBPF`, a [`Manual configuration`](#manual-system-setup) or the `Automatic selection` (reccomended) to trigger the automatic logic to select the best driver for you.
+From here you can choose one of our 3 drivers `Kmod`, `eBPF`, `Modern eBPF`, a [`Manual configuration`](#manual-system-setup) or the `Automatic selection` (recommended) to trigger the automatic logic to select the best driver for you.
 When you choose a driver from the dialog, the `systemd` service is always enabled by default so it will start at every system reboot.
 If you want to disable this behavior type `systemctl disable falco-kmod.service` (if you are using the kernel module like in this example).

 After the first dialog, you should see a second one:

 ![](/docs/getting-started/images/dialog-2.png)

 ### Manual system setup {#manual-systemd-setup}

-You may need to complete the setup configuration, if you are in one of the following cases:
+You may need to complete the setup configuration if you are in one of the following cases:
-- you disabled the interactive installation (eg. using the `FALCO_FRONTEND=noninteractive` env variable)
+- you disabled the interactive installation (e.g., using the `FALCO_FRONTEND=noninteractive` env variable)
 - you don't have the `dialog` binary installed on your system
 - you chose the `Manual configuration` from the dialog

-Verify the avialable services:
+Verify the available services:

 ```plain
 $ sudo systemctl list-unit-files "falco*"